Our Curriculum

 Examination Board: AQA

-Students who opt to take RE as a GCSE will study RE for three lessons a week in years 9 ,10 and 11.
+Students who opt to take RE as a GCSE will study RE for three lessons across the 2 week timetable in Year 10 & 11.
 The content we cover prepares students for the AQA: `Religious Studies A` GCSE examination.
 In the course we reflect upon and explore questions about the meaning of life and religious responses to moral issues, introduce pupils to the challenging and varied nature of religion and help them to appreciate the contribution of religion to the formation of patterns of belief and behaviour and develop empathetic skills and promote mutual understanding and tolerance of other people’s viewpoints.

 Why is RE a useful GCSE ?